wp-plugins/squirrly-seo/readme.txt

 - For beginners, all these settings are made automatically to get the best SEO possible.
 - For advanced users, you can fine-tune everything.
 - You can override any title and set any META description and any META keywords you want.
-- Real Time Snippet Preview
+- Real Time Snippet Preview (checks the frontend of each article, not just a preview)
-- Integrated with other Ecommerce Plugins like WooCommerce, MarketPress, Ready!, Shopp
+- Integrated with other Ecommerce Plugins like WooCommerce, WP Ecommerce, MarketPress, Ready!, Shopp
 - Compatibility with all the other plugins, like Auto Meta, Ultimate Tag Warrior and others.
+- Works best with multisites
+- SEO error check and fix the META duplicates

 And the best ones that we have (and the others don't):